aurotripathy/sushi-detector/README.md

 #### Output Image

-The output show the two varieties of sushi in question classsifies, segmented and bounded (with a box).
+The output shows the two varieties of sushis classsified, segmented and bounded (with a box).
 Note, we have annotations for only two varieties of sushi (red sushi and black).

 <img src="train-test/eval_output/eval_out.png" width="60%">